-If you receive a payment in your account, you owe us the full amount of the payment and our losses arising from processing the payment.
+If you receive a payment in your account, you owe us the full amount of the payment and our losses arising from processing the payment (including any Chargeback fee or Dispute fee).
 This can include our liability (including any fees, charges and penalties) towards any third party (including the payer and the payer's funding source provider).

 A reversal happens when we exercise our right to set off the above amounts from your account under the section Reimbursement for your liability in this user agreement.
-If your PayPal balance for a particular currency is insufficient to cover the amount you owe us in that currency, we may perform a currency conversion from any PayPal balance in another currency to cover the shortfall and you will be charged for the currency conversion.
+If your PayPal balance for a particular currency is insufficient to cover the amount you owe us in that currency, we may perform a currency conversion from any PayPal balance in another currency to cover the shortfall against our transaction exchange rate applicable at the time the reversal is being processed.
 This means that, for example, if you are a seller, amounts of payments received in your account may be removed from your account after you have delivered any goods or services sold.